 In some cases, there are definite visual clues… In the image of the woman and the tree, the trunk of the tree seems to support the head of the woman.
 It is clear from the tree that this is an autumnal landscape.
 In this case, there is a visual metaphor as this is a photograph of my wife when she turned fifty years old.

 How do audiences interpret these images?

 There are a couple of images that usually get a lot of attention – many observers told me that they see in them a kind of critique about human evolution.
 One shows a man with an image of machinery projected across him.
 Perhaps he has become ‘Homo mechanicus’, a man that became a machine.
 Another image shows someone totally ‘networked’ with computer cables.
 This has a certain irony because it could be said that computers are making us more disconnected from our relationships.

 What have you learned in the process of making these images?

 As viewers of images, rather than focus one’s attention on trying to discover the author’s intention, one should immerse oneself in the experience; delight in the richness of interconnection and serendipity that the artist has been able to create.

 If you think too much, you will not dream.

 Andrés Wertheim was born in Buenos Aires in 1962.
 He studied photography with Horacio Coppola and subsequently travelled around the world documenting people and places for a variety of magazines and newspapers.
 As an artist, he has exhibited widely in the Americas, Europe and Asia.
 His photographs are held in prestigious public and private collections in Argentina, Belgium, Brazil, Canada, Germany, Russia and the United States.
 His book ‘The Museum’s Ghosts’ was published in 2018.

-This article was first published in Chinese, in the April 2019 issue of PhotoWorld magazine, Beijing.
-First published at Talking Pictures on 24 January 2020.
+This article was initially published in Chinese, in the April 2019 issue of PhotoWorld magazine, Beijing.